 What if my baby’s sleep regression doesn’t go away?

-Bring up your baby’s sleep struggles with your pediatrician during their next check-up if you see that the regression is persistent.
+So you’ve already run through the possible hitches in your bedtime routine but you’re still struggling with your 6-month-old waking multiple times in the night.
+Don’t panic: Bring up your baby’s sleep struggles with your pediatrician during their next check-up if you see that the regression is persistent.

 Sometimes, extensive crying (even for an hour or more) can occur for no medical reason at all.
 Allow your support system to back you up in your duties and call your doctor if you need extra help.